rroohit/PhoneAuthentication/README.md

 # PhoneAuthentication
 Firebase Phone Authentication.
-Android Clean Architecture used.
+Android Clean Architecture used. <br>
 A example of implementing Phone authentication feature in app.

 Screenshots